Bazaar Khan El Khalili: The Famous Cairo Market You NEED to See to Believe! (2025)

 - Walking – Already exploring Moez Street or Al-Azhar Mosque?
 Khan El Khalili is just a short walk away!

-- Tour or Private Driver – For a stress-free experience, book a guided tour or private driver and combine your visit with other Islamic Cairo highlights.
+- Tour or Private Driver – For a stress-free experience, book a guided tour or private driver and combine your visit with other famous Cairo attractions.

 Pro Tip: Set your drop-off point to Al-Azhar Mosque—it’s right across from the market and an easy landmark for drivers.
 From there, just use the underground pedestrian walkway to cross into Cairo’s most famous bazaar!